Contents

 Heat Loss in Cold Seasons.

-With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
-If you rarely tidy your windows, you’ll need to clean the skylight more frequently.
-Plus, installing the roof is the only method to clean up the beyond a skylight.
+With their flat or angled positions, skylights gather dirt and particles at a higher rate than windows.
+If you rarely tidy your windows, you’ll need to clean up the skylight more often.
+Plus, mounting the roof is the only method to clean the beyond a skylight.

-Many standard-sized skylights cost $150 to $3,500.
+Most standard-sized skylights cost $150 to $3,500.
 The bigger the skylight, the greater the price.
-If your roof opening doesn’t fit among the listed below sizes, expect to pay a minimum of 25% more for the unit than the next-closest requirement option on this list.
+If your roof opening doesn’t fit one of the listed below sizes, anticipate to pay at least 25% more for the system than the next-closest requirement option on this list.

 Size (Width by Height) Cost.